Hans Aumeier: Life after Auschwitz

 After he was discharged from Auschwitz, Aumeier returned to Vaivara as commandant and remained there until August 1944, when the camp was evacuated and all his prisoners were made the responsibility of the commandant of Stutthof concentration camp.
 On 20 August Aumeier reported back to Jeckeln and found himself attached to a Police Battalion part of “Kampfgruppe (Battle Group) Jeckeln”, situated near Riga, Latvia.
 Here, Aumeier took part in his only frontline engagement with the enemy as his unit attempted to attack the Estonian island of Osel (Saaremaa) but was unsuccessful.
 What part he played in this attack is unclear.

-In October 1944, shortly before the surrender of Riga, he was ordered to report to SS-Gruppenführer Richard Glücks at Oranienburg.
+In October 1944, shortly before the surrender of Riga, Aumeier was ordered to report to SS-Gruppenführer Richard Glücks at Oranienburg.
 He took this opportunity to ask Glücks if he could return to his old unit at Dachau concentration camp so he could visit his family.
 His request was granted, but he was taken ill with an old eye injury and was sent to the hospital; he remained there until January 1945.
-When he was finally discharged, he reported back to Oranienburg and was asked whether he wanted to go to occupied Norway to become commandant of a new concentration camp at Mysen.
-He asked for leave to see his family but this time it was refused and he was told to report to SS-Sturmbannführer Max Pauly immediately who would brief him.
+When Aumeier was finally discharged, he reported back to Oranienburg and was asked whether he wanted to go to occupied Norway to become commandant of a new concentration camp at Mysen.
+He asked for leave to see his family, but this time it was refused and he was told to report to SS-Sturmbannführer Max Pauly immediately who would brief him.

-On 22 January he arrived in Oslo, met Pauly and was told he had to supervise the building of a camp to house approximately 3,000 prisoners to be used in slave labour.
+On 22 January Aumeier arrived in Oslo, met Pauly and was told he had to supervise the building of a camp to house approximately 3,000 prisoners to be used in slave labour.
 It seems that Aumeier managed to build this camp and his treatment of the prisoners was very different from that of how he treated the prisoners at Auschwitz.
 He worked closely with the Norwegian Red Cross and even let them into the camp.
-On 7 May 1945, Aumeier opened the camp and let the prisoners go free, by the next day the camp was empty.
+On 7 May 1945, Aumeier opened the camp and let the prisoners go free; by the next day the camp was empty.